Josh Risdon: Club career

 Risdon made his senior debut for Perth Glory on 28 November 2010, starting against the North Queensland Fury.
 During his debut season he made six appearances in total, including three straight starts between rounds 24 and 26.

 In the 2011–12 season Risdon established himself as a regular starting 24 matches at 19 years of age.

-He scored his first career goal in round 26 of the 2012-13 A-League season with the winning goal in the 94th minute against Melbourne Victory (3–2).
+He scored his first career goal in round 26 of the 2012–13 A-League season with the winning goal in the 94th minute against Melbourne Victory (3–2).

 On 20 July 2013, Risdon played for the A-League All-Stars against Manchester United in a friendly match.

 Injury plagued his 2013–14 season before he returned to the starting side for 25 appearances in the 2014–15 season.
 He also scored his second career goal on 28 March 2015 with an 88th minute winner over Western Sydney Wanderers (3–2).

 In May 2017, Risdon left the Glory and moved to Western Sydney Wanderers.

-On 12 February 2019, Risden signed on a two year deal for A-League expansion club Western United FC after his contract with Western Sydney Wanderers expired.
+On 12 February 2019, Risden signed on a two-year deal for A-League expansion club Western United FC after his contract with Western Sydney Wanderers expired.

+On 29 May 2024, Perth Glory announced Risdon's return to the club on a two-year contract.